-5. Roughly 69% of Starbucks employees in the US are women, and 47% are BIPOC.
+6. 69.2% of Starbucks employees in the US are women, and 47% are BIPOC.

 Starbucks Financial Analysis

-6. Starbucks shares may have been down earlier this year, but the company’s already recovering.
+7. Starbucks shares may have experienced a 40% plummet at some point due to the pandemic, but the company’s already recovering.

-The shares eventually went down by 13% in August, marking a significant recovery from the initial 30% drop, and warning investors to keep a close watch on stock markets in 2021.
+The shares eventually went down by 13% in August, marking a significant recovery from the initial 30% drop in mid-March.
+Quite a warning to investors to keep a close watch on stock markets in 2021.

-7. Starbucks revenue in 2019 amounted to $26.509 billion—the highest so far.
+8. Starbucks revenue in 2019 amounted to $26.509 billion—the highest so far.

 The company underwent a steady revenue growth from 2005.
 That year, they had a revenue of $6,369 million, and just three years later, this number went up to $10,383 million.

-8. However, the revenue did decrease by 12% in the period between January and June of 2020.
+9. However, the revenue did decrease by 11.28% in 2020.

-9. Starbucks spent $245.7 million on ads in 2019.
+10. Starbucks spent $258.8 million on ads in 2020.

-In the period between 2011 and 2019, the most Starbucks spent on advertising was in 2017 with $282.6 million.
-The year 2011 is marked by their lowest advertising costs within the given period—$141.4 million.
+In the period between 2011 and 2020, the most Starbucks spent on advertising was in 2017 — an astounding $282.6 million.

-10. In 2019, Starbucks had a market share of 40%, greatly surpassing its competitors.
+11. In 2019, Starbucks had a market share of 40%, significantly surpassing its competitors.

 (Daily Coffee News)

 Coffee chains dominate the American coffee market.
 Around 78% of all coffee shops in the US are owned by Dunkin’, JAB brand, and, of course, Starbucks.

-The year 2020 and COVID-19 brought news of closing down 500 Starbucks shops in the US, as the population avoids waiting in long lines and prefers deliveries (not to mention losing the purchasing power and turning to finding low-score credit cards).
+The year 2020 and COVID-19 brought news of closing down 400 Starbucks shops in the US, as the population avoids waiting in long lines and prefers deliveries (not to mention losing the purchasing power and turning to find low-score credit cards).

-According to Starbucks sales statistics, only 60% of the company’s revenue in 2019 came from beverages.
-Foods (i.e. pastries and confections) made up 18% of the total amount, while another 8% came from the sales of packaged coffee and tea.
+Not all Starbucks sales come from beverages.
+In fact, based on the 2019 data, foods (i.e. pastries and confections) made up 18% of the total amount, while another 8% came from the sales of packaged coffee and tea.